webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Bolt-Rider.md

 ---
 aliases:
 - Bolt Rider
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
-  - Abilities
+- Ability/Cost/4
-  - Abilitiesction
+- Ability/Tier/Low
-type:
-  - Action
+- Ability/Pool/Intellect
-points:
-  - 4 Intellect
+- Ability/Categories/Movement
 ---

-# Bolt Rider
+## Bolt Rider

-**Points**: 4 Intellect Points
+>4  Intellect
-**Type**: Action

 You can move a long distance from one location to another almost instantaneously, carried by a bolt of lightning.
 You must be able to see the new location, and there must be no intervening barriers.
+Action.